emiyl/vita.cfw.guide/guide/installing-henkaku-enso.md

 13. Press **X** to install Ensō
 	- If it says os0 modifications detected, press **X** to install the 3.60 PUP

-If you ever want to uninstall HENkaku Ensō, open the HENkaku Ensō Installer and follow the on screen instructions to uninstall it.
-Remember to disable version spoofing and to unlink your memory card before uninstalling, otherwise you will not be able to use your memory card on 3.60.
+To uninstall HENkaku Ensō, open the HENkaku Ensō Installer and follow the on screen instructions to uninstall it.
+{: .notice--info}

+You must disable Version Spoofing in HENKaku Settings before uninstalling HENkaku Ensō, or your memory card will have to be formatted.
+{: .notice--danger}

 [Blocking Updates](/guide/blocking-updates){: .btn .btn--light-outline}
 {: style="text-align: center;"}